JohnAODowd/SuperCop-Data-Analysis/README.md

 # SuperCop Data Analysis
-This is a data analysis tool designed to be used with a SuperCop data file.
+> A data analysis tool designed to be used with a SuperCop data file.

 ## Creating the SuperCop data file